An EDC (EveryDay Carry) knife is the most comprehensive and most useful tool for everyday use.

 - Shaving hair of arm

 And there are lot of other uses unlisted.
 A knife is amazing tool that can be used for such a high amount of jobs.
-Share your most common use of an EDC knife with others in discussion!
-If you are not interested only in EDC knives, wikipedia has some great information about all types of knives.
+Share your most common use of these knives with others in the discussion!
+If you are interested in more than EDC, Wikipedia has some great information about all types of knives.

 Who carries a knife all the time?!